Chapter 2:

 “Ah…” He fiddled with the hem of his tunic.
 “I guess… We might have to miss that festival, after all.”
 His voice cracked as he tried to laugh.

-Ahead, the first recruit was jerked toward the altar, where a polished obsidian stone sat, dotted by small holes.
-A man handed her a blue gem, the same kind as the one on the captain’s uniform, and in the statues’ crowns.
+The recruit at the front was jerked towards the altar.
+A man handed the girl a teal gem, the same one on the captain’s uniform and in the statues.

 “Illumine,” the Grand Master commanded.